Ortus-Solutions/commandbox/readme.txt

 ********************************************************************************
 COMMANDBOX COMMANDS
 ********************************************************************************
-CommandBox is extensible via command CFCs.
-Any CFC in the
-${box.home}/commands directory will be added registered as a command as long as it extends commandbox.system.BaseCommand and has a run() method.
+CommandBox is extensible via CFML by creating command CFCs.
+Any CFC in the '${box.home}/commands' directory will be added registered as a command as long as it extends 'commandbox.system.BaseCommand' and has a 'run()' method.
 CFCs that are nested in subfolders, will create multi-part command names Ex:

-${box.home}/commands/testbox/run.cfc.
+${box.home}/commands/testbox/run.cfc

 That would create a two-part command called "testbox run" Everything after the command is considered parameters.

-These extension CFCs have the Shell object passed to their init().
+All CFC's are wired via WireBox, so dependency injection is available to them.

 Tab completion and help are powered by metadata on these CFCs.
-If you would like to use a friendlier name for your command, add the attribute "aliases" to the component which is a comma-delimited list of names
+If you would like to use a friendlier name for your command, add the attribute "aliases" to the component which is a comma-delimited list of names:

 dir.cfc
 /**
  * List directories
  * 	ex: dir /my/path
  **/
-component extends="cli.BaseCommand" aliases="ls,directory" {
+component extends="commandbox.system.BaseCommand" aliases="ls,directory" {

 	/**
 	 * @directory.hint directory